Yomguithereal/mnemonist/multi-index.md

 title: MultiIndex
 ---

-The `MultiIndex` is very similar to the [`Index`]({{ site.baseurl }}/index-structure) in that it relies on hash functions to process the given items or keys
+The `MultiIndex` is very similar to the [`Index`]({{ site.baseurl }}/index-structure) in that it relies on hash functions to process the given items or keys.

-However, the `MultiIndex` is slightly different because it will accept more than one value per key, holding every item in a bucket of colliding keys.
+However, the `MultiIndex` is slightly different because it can accept more than one value per key, holding every item in a bucket of colliding keys.

 ```js
 var MultiIndex = require('mnemonist/multi-index');